Where have we heard that before? My thoughts on space from a weekend of looking for space.

 The idea of space is not often thought about as you learn the set movements of your tai chi, however, once the concept has been explained a little, movement can be improved.

-Harrogate’s Taoist Arts Organisation classes restart for the Autumn Term in 2019 on Monday 2nd September 2019 with the beginners class.
+Harrogate’s Taoist Arts Organisation classes restart for the Winter Term in 2020 on Monday 6th January 2020 with the beginners class.
 If you have never tried T’ai Chi before then this is the class for you.